“Irma Willard’s good people. Don’t ever doubt it. Little hard of hearing. We try and get her to use the hearin’ aid but she says she likes it quiet.”

 “What else do you see in my future, if you don’t mind me asking?”
 Celia gave up and closed her eyes while inhaling the vapors coming up from the best cup of coffee she could remember.

 “You’re Miles’s new help at the P.O.
 You’re staying upstairs at Irma Willard’s.
 It’s your first day in town and you’re looking for breakfast.”
 Babby sipped her coffee.

 Celia displayed a little consternation now “What am I, wearing a sign or something?”

 Both women sipped.

-Both women alternately sip and tap there knuckles on the
+Both women alternately sip and tap their knuckles on the counter.

 “A huh, Okay, then how about fried eggs and grits.”

 “Grits is the south, honey chile.
 This ain’t the south and neither are you.
 You just drink your coffee.
 I’ll get your breakfast since you’re not paying for it, and you just think of something new to say, something embarrassing.
 Really, I’m enjoying this.”

 Babby went back to the kitchen where she could be heard mostly, not seen.
 The waitress came by the window, picked up some plates, refilled Celia’s mug and kept going.
 “Woman runs a tight ship alright.”